Marie-Anne Collot: Marble busts

 Collot sculpted a bust representing Falconet at Catherine the Great's request.
 This is now in the Museum of Fine Art in Nancy, France.
 She also requested a bust of Diderot in 1772.
 When Falconet saw its quality it is said that he destroyed the one he had made himself of Diderot.
 The bust is in the State Hermitage Museum in St. Petersburg.

 Then followed busts of Henry IV of France, Sully, Voltaire, and possibly one of D'Alembert (now lost?).
 Also several of the Empress herself, the Grand Duke Paul I and his wife the Grand Duchess Natalia, as well as marble medallions of historical characters and people associated with the Russian court; Peter the Great, the Empress Elizabeth, and Lady Cathcart, the wife of Lord Cathcart, British Ambassador to Russia.
 She also made a superb bust of their daughter Mary.
 It was said that there started to be a shortage of marble in St. Petersburg.

 Marriage and the return to France

 In 1777 Marie-Anne Collot married the painter Pierre-Etienne Falconet in St. Petersburg.
 He was the son of Etienne Falconet.
 She moved to England with him where he studied with Joshua Reynolds.
 In England, she continued her passion with sculpting more busts, including one of Lady Cathcart.
-A daughter was born of the union a year later.
-The marriage was however unhappy and short-lived.
+They had the sole daughter together, Marie-Lucie, born in April 1778.
+The marriage was, however, unhappy and short-lived.
 Madame Falconet returned to France in 1778 with her baby.